EnSpec/hytools/examples/netcdf_glt.md

 ## Topograhic Correction

 NetCDF and its OBS files can be accessed to implement the basic normalization like topographic correction.
-Configuration file can be steup like below. anc_files can be eaither nc format or envi format.
+Configuration file can be setup like below. anc_files can be either nc format or envi format.